 There are exceptions to this rule, as some airports offer unique finds, like gifts crafted by local artisans.
 (Portland International Airport has some great Made in Oregon stores.)
 Our advice, as always, is to do your research before you get to the terminal so that you can compare prices.
 You could even take a quick look at what’s on offer when you land, and then buy whatever you need when you return to the airport upon departure.

 Trapped in their terminals, travelers are at the mercy of anti-consumer pricing schemes, especially when it comes to particularly convenient travel products like neck pillows.
 Order your neck pillow online ahead of time, and keep an eye out for special offers and sales.
-At time of publication, we spotted the SilverRest memory-foam neck pillow selling on Amazon for $17, below the retail price of $29.99.
-We also recommend the Travelrest pillow, which sells for $27.95 online.
+At the time of publication, we spotted the MemorySoft memory-foam travel pillow selling on Amazon for $18, below the retail price of $30.
+We also recommend the Travelrest pillow, which sells for $25 online.

 You may have noticed that restaurants commonly charge higher prices for menu items in airport locations than they do elsewhere.
 There’s reason for this: Restaurants’ operating expenses are generally higher at airports than at street locations.
-But food costs can vary even by terminal, heightening the confusion for travelers who want to compare prices.
-USA Today found that the same 20-ounce bottle of beer cost $4.49 in one terminal and $5.49 in the next at Phoenix Sky Harbor International Airport.
+But food costs can vary even by the terminal, heightening the confusion for travelers who want to compare prices.

 To sidestep the gouge, bring your own lunch from home.
 Or avoid sit-down restaurants and seek out more affordable snacks like grab-and-go fruit.